-True budgeting requires more of you.
+A true budget requires more of you.
 How you spend your money is never just about the numbers.

 - The numbers are not going to prevent you from splurging on that amazing bath bomb you are holding in your hand at Lush while drinking in the scent of promised relaxation.

 - Nor will a beautiful spreadsheet help when you’ve got your favorite niece asking for support for her school fundraiser and you simply must buy the cookie dough